chakch/serverless-handson/README.md

     you should create a role and a policy role.
 You have to create them in the ressources section on serverless.yml

 - Launch `serverless deploy` to deploy the created role
-- You can check the IAM service on the AWS console:
+- Check the IAM service on the AWS console:

     https://console.aws.amazon.com/iam/home?region=eu-central-1#/home
 - Create your function with the created role and add a scheduled task to launch this lambda every day